-Gotu kola is a relaxant herb with a long history as a natural remedy for conditions affecting body and brain.
-Learn how it can help anxiety, stress and more.
+Gotu kola is a relaxant herb with a long history as a natural remedy for conditions affecting mental health.
+Learn how it help anxiety, stress, and more.

 Gotu kola is a popular herbal remedy in Asia that most of us in the West have gotten all wrong.

-The word “kola” makes most people think it contains caffeine, but, in fact, gotu kola is a relaxant that contains no caffeine whatsoever.
+The word “kola” makes most people think that it contains caffeine, but, in fact, gotu kola is a relaxant that contains no caffeine at all.

-In this article, I review some of the many claims of gotu kola as a healing herb — focusing on brain and emotional health — that are now backed by science.
+In this article, we’ll review some of the many claims of gotu kola as a healing herb — focusing on brain and emotional health — that are now supported by science.

 The Traditional Benefits of Gotu Kola

-Gotu kola is an important natural remedy in Chinese, Indonesian, and Indian Ayurvedic medicine — its health benefits are legendary.
+Gotu kola is an important natural remedy in traditional Chinese, Indonesian, and Indian Ayurvedic medicine; its health benefits are legendary.

 Legend has it that herbalist and martial arts master Li Ching-Yuen lived to be 200 years old (more or less) in part due to the longevity-promoting benefits of gotu kola.

-A Sri Lankan legend says that elephants live exceptionally long lives because they eat gotu kola.
+A Sri Lankan legend says that elephants live exceptionally long lives and have good memories because they eat lots of gotu kola.